As Your COnsider Baptism

 Christians are people who believe that the blood of Jesus Christ, shed on the cross, provides the sole basis for the forgiveness of sin.
 Therefore, salvation occurs only when a person places his or her faith in the death and resurrection of Christ as the sufficient payment for his or her sin.
 If you have accepted Jesus Christ as your Lord and Savior, then you are ready to be baptized.
-Just like a bride and groom show others their love for one another by wearing wedding bands, your baptism is your opportunity to show others that you have accepted Christ and are now walking with Him.
+Baptism is your opportunity to show others that you have accepted Christ and are now walking with Him.
 If you have any questions about how to begin a personal relationship with Jesus Christ, please contact us.

 What Baptism Symbolizes

-Baptism is a way of showing others that a person has entered into a relationship with Jesus Christ.
+Baptism is a way of publicly declaring that a person has entered into a relationship with Jesus Christ.
 It symbolizes what took place in his/her heart at the time of salvation:

 - Acceptance of Jesus Christ as Lord and Savior.

 - Sharing in His death and resurrection illustrated by going under the water (dead to our old life), then rising again (new life).